 # Replace one two-shot with two single-shots

-- Shot 1: Woman in red walking (4 seconds)
+- Shot 1: woman in red walking (4 seconds)

-- Shot 2: Man in blue walking (4 seconds)
+- Shot 2: man in blue walking (4 seconds)

-- Cut between them in editor
+- Cut between them in the editor

 # Or generate the two-shot but cut before/after occlusion